ssdesign/Figma-to-Notion-Design-Token-Sync/README.md

 ## Usage

+There are two ways to run the sync:

+### Method 1: Using Cursor Chat (Recommended for MCP Mode)

+This is the recommended way when using MCP mode (`USE_MCP=true`).
+The AI assistant in Cursor can directly call MCP tools to fetch Figma data.

+1. **Open your Figma file** in the Figma desktop app
+2. **Select the root page or a specific node** that contains your design tokens
+3. **In Cursor chat**, simply ask:
+   - "Sync Figma design tokens to Notion"
+   - "Use MCP to get Figma variables and sync them to Notion"
+   - "Sync Figma tokens to Notion using MCP"

+The AI assistant will:
+1. Call `mcp_Figma_Desktop_get_variable_defs` to get variable definitions
+2. Call `mcp_Figma_Desktop_get_metadata` to get styles (if needed)
+3. Process the data and sync it to your Notion database

+**Advantages:**
+- ✅ No Figma API token needed
+- ✅ Works with any Figma file you have open
+- ✅ Can use currently selected node automatically
+- ✅ Direct access to Figma's variable system

+### Method 2: Using CLI Command (REST API Mode Only)

+This method works with REST API mode (`USE_MCP=false`) and requires a Figma API token.

 Run the sync command:

 ```bash
 npm run sync-figma-to-notion
 ```

+**Note:** This method will **not work** with MCP mode.
+If you have `USE_MCP=true` in your `.env`, the CLI will show an error.
+Use Cursor chat instead for MCP mode.

 The tool will:
 1. Fetch all variables and styles from the specified Figma file